FreedomPuppy77/FreedomPuppy77/README.md

 Improvements and extensions to the project are welcome.
 If you have any suggestions or find any issues, please submit them through GitHub's Issue or Pull Request features.

----

-**Note**: This document is an example, and the actual filenames and code structure may differ from the project.
-Please adjust according to the actual situation.